IBM/ibm-licensing-operator/README.md

 kubectl describe pod $podName -n ibm-common-services
 ```

 3\.
-Check Route or Ingress settings depanding on your parameter settings.
+Check Route or Ingress settings depending on your parameter settings.

 You can check the Route or Ingress Settings in **OCP UI->Networking->Service**.
 Or you can check if using the console command, for example: